jpsutton/logporter/README.md

 # logporter

-A simple alternative to [cAdvisor](https://github.com/google/cadvisor) for getting basic Docker container metrics as well as custom metrics (e.g. container uptime and number of logged messages).
+A simple and lightweight alternative to [cAdvisor](https://github.com/google/cadvisor) for getting basic Docker container metrics as well as custom metrics (e.g. container uptime and number of logged messages).

 ## Why collect log counts?